 Judbarra/Gregory National Park, NT

 Great rugged 4WD track riding through remote country in the heart of the Judbarra/Gregory National Park for those liking some solitude.
-A challenge for those who appreciate, and are prepared, for the really tough mountain bike stuff.
-Maybe two 4WDs a day traverse the track in the short time it’s open each year.
-Not many others out there at all.
-The ownership of the national park was returned to the aboriginal people and the park renamed in May 2010 but has been leased back to the government.
+A serious challenge for those who appreciate, and are prepared, for the really tough mountain bike touring experience.

 Kakadu National Park, NT